Timely Viticulture Timeline: Mid Season, Pre-Harvest, and Harvest

 • There has been some success (with trees) trapping the SLF on sticky bands placed around the circumference of the tree.
 Insects walk onto the band and are trapped.

-• This can be effective in trapping and reducing the population, although we are not sure if it will work with grapevines with irregular flakey bark.
+• This can be effective in trapping and reducing the population, it is not recommended with grapevines with irregular flakey bark.

 Population Management Utilizing Trap Trees